AriFordsham/GHCWiki/gitlab/merge-requests.md

 ## Field meanings

+ * **Title:** GitLab maintains a convention where MRs whose title begins with `WIP:` are marked as work-in-progress.
+This marker is understood to mean that review is not yet required.
+Perhaps a contributor will offer a review regardless, and contributors of WIP patches can request reviews from individuals.
+But if you mark your patch as WIP and it gets no reviews, that is why.
  * **Milestone:** The first release which should contain the merge request (or a backported version of it)
  * **Labels:** This encodes a number of things including:
     * The state of the merge request (e.g. ~"backport needed")